React Native vs. Swift – Which One To Pick When Building An iOS App?

 But hey, you are not reading this blog post by accident - for some reason, you were looking for the comparison between the react native and swift.
 Even if our comparison shows that React Native is a better pick, we have no information about the challenge waiting for your business you want to solve with an app.
 And the background can be a game-changer - sometimes there are details that make picking one technology over another a must, even if they are similar at first glance or another one seems to be better.

 Technology is not about getting obsessed about a particular technology - it is about cherry-picking the best bits and making the solution that outperforms the rest of the market.
 That’s why we keep our team of multi-talented and skilled experts ready to think out-of-the-box.
-So if you are looking if React Native or Swift fits your project better - maybe just drop us a line, so we could find out together?
+So if you are wondering if React Native or Swift fits your project better - maybe just drop us a line, so we could find out together?